haf/Http.fs/README.md

   * if the response character encoding is specified as 'utf8', uses 'utf-8' instead
   * if the response character encoding is specified as 'utf16', uses 'utf-16' instead
   * cookies are not kept during an automatic redirect
+  * reading the body as bytes works properly
+  * when there is no body, reading it as bytes gives an empty array

 You can also check out the *SampleApplication* folder, which contains a program demonstrating the library being used and unit tested.